Grace's Inspiring Journey: From Home Cook to Entrepreneur

 The Cake Business That Carried the Family

-years in, life changed drastically when her husband was retrenched.
-Suddenly, she was the family’s main breadwinner.
-At the time, their lastborn was in his second-last year of high school, and every shilling counted.
+Fifteen years ago, Grace started a small cake business to ease the financial burden.
+Two years in, life changed drastically when her husband was retrenched.
+Suddenly, she became the family’s main breadwinner.
+At that time, their lastborn was in his second-last year of high school, and every shilling counted.

 An Unexpected Turning Point

 She became part of a group of women sponsored by KCB Foundation in partnership with Nurisha Trust, taking a pastry and bakery course while still running her business and managing her household.
+The support she received was invaluable.

 From Passion to Professionalism

-The truth is, I never thought I would graduate — even in a small way like this.
+“The truth is, I never thought I would graduate — even in a small way like this.
 As a girl, my aspiration was to go to university, which I didn’t manage to do.
 But this now covers everything.
 This makes me feel I’ve gone a notch higher,” Grace, Tewa Graduate & Entrepreneur.

 Today, Grace runs her business with confidence and legal security.
-Her cakes are a staple for weddings, graduations, birthdays, and big community events, and customers know they’re getting high-quality, professionally-made products.
+Her cakes are a staple for weddings, graduations, birthdays, and big community events, and customers know they’re getting high-quality, professionally made products.

 Grace’s journey proves it’s never too late to learn and grow.
 One decision — supported by the right opportunity — not only secured her livelihood but also set an example for ten children who now see firsthand the power of resilience and education.